practicaldsc/study/problems/disc12/sp22-final-q12.md

 **Answer: ** Option B: low precision and high recall.

-Our classifier is good at identifying when the input stream is "Kiss Me thru the Phone\", i.e. it is good at identifying true positives amongst all positives.
+Our classifier is good at identifying when the input stream is "Kiss Me thru the Phone", i.e. it is good at identifying true positives amongst all positives.
 This means it has high recall.

-Since our classifier makes many false positive predictions --- in other words, it often incorrectly predicts "Kiss Me thru the Phone\" when that's not what the input stream is --- it has many false positives, so its precision is low.
+Since our classifier makes many false positive predictions – in other words, it often incorrectly predicts "Kiss Me thru the Phone" when that's not what the input stream is – it has many false positives, so its precision is low.

 Thus, our classifier has low precision and high recall.